-The DMO has a formal performance appraisal process and all staff are given clear and achievable objectives.
 Staff are encouraged to engage in activities which promote development and the DMO provides regular training opportunities and support for professional studies to enhance the skills base of its employees.
 The DMO also provides cross-training for different roles to help improve staffing flexibility and reduce turnover pressure.

 Salaries are benchmarked annually to equivalent private sector pay levels in order to keep management aware of any significant disparities that are developing.
-During the year, particular consideration has been given to the issues faced by staff working increased hours due to increased market operations and additional I.T support needed as part of the continuation with remote working.
-Challenges with recruitment and retention were identified this year and were reviewed by the Managing Board.
+Challenges with recruitment and retention were again identified this year and were reviewed by the Advisory Board.
 The DMO has a policy to recognise those staff who have performed well in their roles through the payment of one-off non-consolidated performance related awards.
 Any awards are assessed annually by the DMO Performance Review Team.
 They are determined by individual performance and criteria associated with the DMO's performance management process, which are also aligned to the policy for public sector pay.

 A Staff Council has met regularly throughout the year and enabled an open exchange of ideas and views between management and staff representatives.
-This has been an effective conduit for wider communication and consultation with all staff
+Staff Council was consulted to discuss the future hybrid working arrangements.
+This has been an effective conduit for wider communication and consultation with all staff.

 On an annual basis all DMO staff are given the opportunity to take part in the Civil Service People survey.
-Any issues raised via this route, with suggested mitigating action if required, are considered by the DMO Accounting Officer and the Board.
+Any issues raised via this route, with suggested mitigating action if required, are considered by the Accounting Officer and the Board.